Ads Management

 Part 1: Why Editor?

 • Safety: You "Post" changes only when ready.
-You can undo local changes instantly.
+You can undo local changes before they go live.

 • Scale: Copy 1 ad group -> Paste 50 times -> Rename using 'Replace Text'.